mgeisler/textwrap/README.md

 wrapping text.
 ```

-With the `hyphenation` feature, you can get automatic hyphenation
+If you enable the `hyphenation` feature, you get support for automatic
+hyphenation for [about 70 languages][patterns] via high-quality TeX
+hyphenation patterns.

-for [about 70 languages][patterns].
-Your program must load and
+Your program must load the hyphenation pattern and call
-configure the hyphenation patterns to use:
+`Wrapper::with_splitter` to use it:

 ```rust
 use hyphenation::{Language, Load, Standard};
 use textwrap::Wrapper;